There is something extraordinary about making bread at home. Give it a go and there’ll be no regrets

 3. choosing your favourite flour and tweaking flavour to your liking

-5. cheaper than a loaf you can buy in your local bakery
+5. cheaper than a sourdough loaf you can buy in your local bakery

 6. the sourdough bread making process is a therapeutic one (especially once you get it going)